 Action COS-A8.2 Inclusion and Accessibility.
 Create policies, programs and facility designs that are inclusive, respectful, and supportive for all members of the community.
 Expand cultural awareness and appreciation through culturally relevant programs and special events.
 Action COS-A8.3 Resident Input.
 Solicit a broad spectrum of resident input for major park improvements or park master plans.
 Conduct multi-lingual and culturally sensitive outreach to ensure all voices are included in park planning efforts and that San Mateo's parks reflect the diversity of the community.
 Action COS-A8.4 Public Information.
 Communicate through diverse channels and in multiple languages the benefits and value park and recreation services bring in making San Mateo a more livable, economically viable, and socially responsible community.
 Action COS-A8.5 Technology Innovation.
 Identify and incorporate technology innovations as an ongoing strategy to better serve the public, e.g. virtual trail maps, digitalized park signage, virtual programming, etc. GOAL COS-9 Provide the appropriate mix of parks and facilities that balances the needs of active and passive facilities, allows formal and informal uses, is accessible for all residents, and meets existing and future recreation needs.
-POLICIES POLICIES Policy COS-P9.1 Facility Standards.
+POLICIES neeus.
+Policy COS-P9.1 Facility Standards.
 Use the Park and Recreation Facility Standards to assess the adequacy of existing facilities; to design, develop and redevelop sites, and to acquire or accept new sites.
-Facility Standards.
-Use the Park and Recreation Facility Standards to assess the adequacy of existing facilities; to design, develop and redevelop sites, and to Policy COS-P9.1 Facility Standards.
-Use the Park and Recreation Facility Standards to assess the adequacy of existing facilities; to design, develop and redevelop sites, and to acquire or accept new sites.
-Acreage Standards.
-Acquire or accept for dedication two acres of neighborhood
+Policy COS-P9.2 Acreage Standards.
+Acquire or accept for dedication two acres of neighborhood and community parks per 1,000 residents.
+Policy COS-P9.3 Walkable Parks and Amenities.
+Provide accessible public park or other recreational opportunities that are within approximately 1/3 of a mile of residents without travel over significant barriers.
+Ideally, one or more of the following amenities should be available: multi-purpose turf area, children's play area with pre-school and youth apparatus, seating areas, picnic areas, a multi-use court, and an opportunity for passive enjoyment of an aesthetic landscaped space.
+Policy COS-P9.4 Active Use Facilities.
+Provide sufficient active use facilities to support current needs and future trends including but not limited to multi-use athletic turf areas; court games; action sports, e.g. biking; ; and a system of pedestrian and